What You Need To Know:

 - Masks are no longer required for fully-vaccinated people, and are recommended for un-vaccinated people.

-- We are deep cleaning after each event with high-contact surfaces being sanitized more frequently.
+- We are deep cleaning and sanitizing high-contact surfaces more frequently.

 - Hand sanitizer stations are placed throughout the building.